 The University offers part-time undergraduate programmes at a basic degree level as well as programmes that lead to a direct honours degree.

 The academic year comprises 2 semesters, January to June and July to December.
 If you read the maximum permitted study load every semester, you can complete a basic undergraduate degree programme in 3 years, or an honours degree in 4 years.
 You may choose to take up to 8 years to complete the degree.

 Each course has an assigned value of credit units (cu).
-Students are required to complete a total of 130 cu to graduate with a basic degree; a total of 170 cu to graduate with honours; or a total of 200 cu to graduate with a dual degree, all inclusive of 10 cu of University Core (UCore) courses.
+Students are required to complete a total of 130 cu to graduate with a basic degree; a total of 170 cu to graduate with honours, all inclusive of 10 cu of SUSS Core courses.
 On the average, our students read 15 cu of courses per semester.